Kartaverse/Kartaverse-Docs/README.md

 ## Kartaverse for Houdini

 [Kartaverse for Houdini](https://kartaverse.github.io/Kartaverse-for-Houdini) is a port of the Kartaverse open-source XR pipeline tools for SideFX Houdini.
+Houdini TOPS (Task Operator) automation of Multi-View Stereo and volumetric video workflows are some of the main features of this project.

 ## Vonk Ultra Data Nodes